 Uninhabitability closely follows tenant damage or tenant guest damage.
 However, this goes further than that since this is to protect the landlord against damage that makes their property uninhabitable.
 You can’t rent out your apartment or house during repairs and inspections.
 So, this will result in a significant loss of profit.
 Landlord insurance will sometimes cover the expense up until twelve months.

 Tenant injury and tenant guest injury offer protection against medical and legal bills that you may have to pay from the injuries that your tenant or guest obtains while in your rental property.
 As the landlord, you will be responsible for the harm that your guests may obtain while renting out your property.
 The tenant must prove that you were negligent in maintaining your property.
 Or, you have failed to act to cause an injury.
 However, some states like New York, have low standards in deciding landlord liability.
 Landlord liability insurance will cover the medical expenses of tenants and their guests and the legal fees are also part of it.

 Do I need Landlord Liability Insurance?

-What is covered by Landlord Liability Insurance?
+What is part of Landlord Liability Insurance?

-Landlord liability insurance is here to, of course, protect you.
+Landlord liability insurance is here too, of course, to protect you.
 We can prepare this insurance policy for you to rescue you should you have any legal expenses and costly medical fees.
 There can be so many legal claims such as falls and slips, theft, property damage, and many others.
-If you have any of these legal claims, the insurance coverage will pay for all the expenses that come with your legal defense even if you are guilty or not.
+If you have any of these legal claims, the coverage will pay for all the expenses that come with your legal defense even if you are guilty or not.